MetalHexx/OpenTelemetryDotNetPoc/README.md

 ## Grafana
 ### Instructions:
 - Navigate to http://localhost:3000 and login with admin/admin
-- Add prometheus datasource with host: http://poc-prometheus:9090
+- Add prometheus datasource with host: http://poc-prometheus:9090 and name "Prometheus"
-- Add Jaeger datasource with host: http://poc-jaeger:16686
+- Add Jaeger datasource with host: http://poc-jaeger:16686 and name "Jaeger"
 - Set the Jager datasource to scrape every 1s for best demo effect
 - Go to /telemetry/grafana folder and copy contents of poc-dashboard.json
 - Create a new dashboard with "Import" and paste json

+> Data Source names have to be exactly as stated above, as those are referenced by Dashboard JSON.

 ### Features
 - Ability to filter metrics by metric tag variables.
 - Ability to correlate Metrics and Traces by time range, route, or status code.